Free Year 7 Maths Test With Answers And Mark Scheme: Mixed Topic Questions

 • CGP workbooks or other maths revision guides/workbooks

-By the end of Year 7, most students will be working between GCSE grades 1 and 3.
+By the end of Year 7, most pupils will be working between GCSE grades 1 and 3.
 Different schools use different types of levels for Key stage 3 maths so it is best to check how your school assigns levels to your work.

 DO YOU HAVE STUDENTS WHO NEED MORE SUPPORT IN MATHS?